vl4ds/Documentation/device-type-developers-guide/tiles-metadata.rst

   Only OPERATING_STATE is required to present the status label, but providing all four attributes will ensure the best experience for your users.

 Here is an example of a fully-attributed thermostat.
-Try to model your own device handler after the following for best results.
+Try to model your own Device Handler after the following for best results.

 .. code-block:: groovy